Kroll Cybersecurity Analyst Salary | CA$91.4K-CA$138K+ | Levels.fyi

 The median Cybersecurity Analyst compensation package at Kroll totals CA$138K per year.
-View the base salary, stock, and bonus breakdowns for Kroll's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Kroll's total compensation packages.
 Last updated: 11/2/2025

 Company